 For all other supplies three quotations are required prior to the purchase order / works order being authorised.
-A requisition form, purchase order or works order must be completed and authorised by a person other than the colleague obtaining the quotes; the appropriate budget holder.
+Our Dynamic Purchasing System can be used for this if the requirement is covered within the agreed Lots.
+A mini-tender exercise is still required prior to any award.
+A requisition form, purchase order or works order must be completed and authorised by a person other than the colleague obtaining the guotes; the appropriate budget holder.

-4.4 Works, Goods or services above £20,000 and up to £50,000
+4.4 Works, goods or services above £20,000 and up to £50,000